atricore/josso-api-go/docs/GetTypesRes.md

 NewGetTypesResWithDefaults instantiates a new GetTypesRes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetBasicAuthnMechanism

+`func (o *GetTypesRes) GetBasicAuthnMechanism() BasicAuthenticationDTO`

+GetBasicAuthnMechanism returns the BasicAuthnMechanism field if non-nil, zero value otherwise.

+### GetBasicAuthnMechanismOk

+`func (o *GetTypesRes) GetBasicAuthnMechanismOk() (*BasicAuthenticationDTO, bool)`

+GetBasicAuthnMechanismOk returns a tuple with the BasicAuthnMechanism field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBasicAuthnMechanism

+`func (o *GetTypesRes) SetBasicAuthnMechanism(v BasicAuthenticationDTO)`

+SetBasicAuthnMechanism sets BasicAuthnMechanism field to given value.

+### HasBasicAuthnMechanism

+`func (o *GetTypesRes) HasBasicAuthnMechanism() bool`

+HasBasicAuthnMechanism returns a boolean if a field has been set.

 ### GetIdpc